VeeUye/music-library/README.md

 # Music Library 🎹

-The aim of this project is to design and implement an API which can perform CRUD operations on a database.
+A simple music library API that performs CRUD operations on a SQL database.

 The project is part of the [Manchester Codes](https://manchestercodes.com) Fast Track Software Engineering Bootcamp.